It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 So how was 2020 for you?
 It must have been the stuff of nightmares for a travel blogger.[Nods] Oh yeah, it absolutely was.
 When March 2020 hit — which was when much of the planet realised just how much of a life-changing event COVID-19 was going to be — my whole world stopped.

 And yet, I want to acknowledge that for the most part, I was fortunate.
-Despite making no money, I had enough in savings to keep myself afloat.
+I had enough in savings to keep myself afloat.
 Working online meant that I was able to isolate at home and lower my risk of catching COVID.
 I retained my health throughout the pandemic, as did my family.
 So I was luckier than most, even with an absolutely obliterated travel blog.

 Did you consider closing everything down and starting something new?